Aniakchak National Monument and Preserve

 Bering Land Bridge National Preserve

 - Imagine a place of whimsical beauty and larger-than-life landscapes: an ancestral home to ice-age giants and turbulent volcanic activity.
-A land that holds secrets to the intriguing history of human migration, sustains people that have lived here before its establishment as a preserve and continues to be part of a wide breadth of traditions.
-Bering Land Bridge is unlike any other place on earth.
+Berling Land Bridge is unlike any other place on earth; it is a land that holds secrets to the intriguing history of human migration, sustains people that have lived here before its establishment as a preserve and continues to be part of a wide breadth of traditions.

 Cape Krusenstern National Monument